phyrwork/copyright/README.md

 - Intelligently simplifies copyright year expressions e.g. `2009,2010,2011,2013` to
   `2009-11,3`.
 - Git path mode for using Git to identify which files to check in CI.
+- Configurable to quickly add current year to modified files when using Git path mode.

 ## Getting Started